Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimeZone-country-f.rst

     :status: todo
     :pysig: 25432847a14eb2e52909fa04a070d2ea
     :realsig: () const
-    :digest: ee578ba60c3f5cf305841bc9d6eaa3a8
+    :digest: c25cf24264e0fba530a4d8993343ec5a

+Use :sip:ref:`~PyQt6.QtCore.QTimeZone.territory` instead.

-Returns the country for the time zone.
+Returns the territory for the time zone.